fangwei123456/spikingjelly/docs/source/tutorials/en/memopt.rst

 at the same memory level.
 Search runs once inside ``optimize_memory`` and is not included in step time.

-Four-GPU Case
+Two-GPU Case
-^^^^^^^^^^^^^

-The distributed benchmark uses DDP4, SEW-ResNet34, BF16, ``T=4``, and random
-synthetic 128 × 128 inputs.
-The local batch is 32 and the global batch is 128.
+^^^^^^^^^^^^

+The distributed host had two 24 GiB RTX 4090 GPUs without NVLink.
+Its software stack was PyTorch 2.13.0+cu130, CUDA 13.0, and NCCL 2.29.7.
+The workload is DDP2 SEW-ResNet34 with BF16, ``T=4``, and random synthetic 224 × 224 inputs.
+Calibration started at a local batch of 64 and increased it in steps of eight.
+The baseline peak was 9.71 GiB at batch 72 and 10.75 GiB at batch 80, so the formal runs use a local batch of 80 and global batch of 160.

-Each run executes 30 steps, discards the first 5 for timing, and measures the remaining 25.
+Each run executes 60 steps, discards the first 10 for timing, and measures the remaining 50.
 The baseline uses ``memopt_level=0``.
 The memopt run uses level 1 with its default memory budget.
 The default ``ADD`` residual does not guarantee strictly binary block inputs, so this model does not apply bit compression:

 .. code-block:: bash

-    torchrun --standalone --nproc-per-node=4 benchmark/vision_distributed.py \
+    torchrun --standalone --nproc-per-node=2 benchmark/vision_distributed.py \
         --model sew-resnet34 --dataset synthetic --data-parallel ddp \
-        --precision bf16 --time-steps 4 --image-size 128 --classes 1000 \
+        --precision bf16 --time-steps 4 --image-size 224 --classes 1000 \
-        --batch-size 32 --samples 3840 --workers 0 \
+        --batch-size 80 --samples 9600 --workers 0 \
-        --max-steps 30 --timing-warmup-steps 5 --memopt-level 1
+        --max-steps 60 --timing-warmup-steps 10 --memopt-level 1

 Change the final argument to ``--memopt-level 0`` to reproduce the baseline.

-.. list-table:: Four-GPU DDP training results
+.. list-table:: Two-GPU DDP training results
     :header-rows: 1

     * - configuration